 Another mental strategy that has been shown in a meta-analysis to help achieve goals is called “implementation intentions.”
 These are “if/then” statements that help you direct your behavior.
 For example, “If I feel myself craving sweets, then I’ll have fruit,” or, “If I’ve watched TV for one hour, then I’ll turn it off.”
 This technique can help you formulate exactly what you need to do to keep your resolutions.
-Check out these other ways you get tricked into overeating—and how to fight back.

 Break old habits

 Although you might think making a slight tweak to your habit might ease you out of it (for example, simply taking a break outside and not smoking if you’re trying to quit), but Dr. Lipman says a clean break is better.
 “Rather than trying to make enjoyable, unhealthy habits into healthy ones, I would recommend finding new ways to enjoy yourself, and doing your best to leave habits that don’t support you in the past,” he says.

 Change your environment

 Breaking the cycle of a bad habit also means removing temptation.
 “When your motivation is low, your environment becomes all the more powerful in terms of helping or hindering your healthy living intentions,” writes registered dietitian Patricia Bannan, author of Eat Right When Time is Tight, for Foxnews.com.
 “If you make healthy foods easily accessible throughout your kitchen and workplace, it’s more likely you will eat them first.”
 Or, if you’re trying to quit smoking or cut down on drinking, remove cigarettes and alcohol from your home.

 Splurge on necessary equipment